YLC 2019 participants with IDF Europe Chair, Board Members and staff

 Thursday was another busy day.
 IDF Europe Board Member, Cristina-Maria Petrut, led a workshop on project management followed by a workshop on Healthcare Trends in Europe run by Kyle Jacques, Iryna and YLC coordinator, Sabine Dupont.
 This workshop focused amongst others on personalised medicine, artificial intelligence, big data and telemedicine.
 The results of a survey on diabetes care in their country filled by each one of the participants ahead of the camp was also presented during this session.
 These results showed the wide disparities in access to diabetes medicines, care, technologies and devices across the region.

 YLC participants attending a workshop

-One of the Thursday’s highlights was certainly the visits of Prof Dr Mithat Melen, an economist and Turkish Politician, Can Seyhan, a businessperson, and Gurkan Acikgoz, an ultramarathon runner, who shared their inspirational experience living with diabetes.
+One of Thursday’s highlights was certainly the visits of Prof Dr Mithat Melen, an economist and Turkish Politician, Can Seyhan, a businessperson, and Gurkan Acikgoz, an ultramarathon runner, who shared their inspirational experiences of living with diabetes.

-After sessions on leadership styles and psychology of diabetes led by Cristina; working with volunteers, presented by Iryna, and new technologies, introduced by Kyle Jacques; the camp ended on Friday night with the closing ceremony.
+After sessions on leadership styles and the psychology of diabetes led by Cristina; working with volunteers, presented by Iryna; and new technologies, introduced by Kyle Jacques, the camp ended on Friday night with the closing ceremony.
 After organisers, faculty and youth attendants shared a few words on the week, youth participants received an attendance certificate.
 Many of them then decided to showcase their talents – dancing, comedy, and entertainment in the form of quizzes etc. – in the “kaleidoscope of talents” competition.

 A survey of participants will now be sent to get participants’ perspectives on the 2019 camp and help shape the 2020 camp!
 Don’t forget to support the YLC 2020 by sending a representative, or hosting it!